darknblack/phab-standup-chrome-extension/README.md

-A simple chrome extension to get phab tickets based on your phab profile.
+A simple chrome extension tool to get all of your recent phab tickets based on your phab profile.

 ![screenshot](screenshot.png)